 These bath bombs were great to use.
 We were able to put one in each of the baskets and wrapped them individually in cellophane bags.

 The candles varied from class to class depending upon budget and teacher preferences.
 This one worked well with its light lavender scent.
+A perfect combo to go with a customized and handwritten thank you letter.

 For the male teachers, we did game/movie baskets.
 We included movie tickets and restaurant gift certificates, games such as Resistance, Exploding Kittens, and Banaagrams.